Grief, Bereavement, and Loss (PDQ®)–Patient Version

 Since children depend on parents and other adults to take care of them, a grieving child may wonder who will care for him or her after the death of an important person.

-Talking honestly about the death and including the child in rituals may help the grieving child.
+Talking honestly about the death and including the child in rituals may help the child cope with the loss.

 Explain the death and answer questions.

 Talking about death helps children learn to cope with loss.
 When talking about death with children, describe it simply.
-Each child should be told the truth using as much detail as he or she is able to understand.
-Answer questions in language the child can understand.
+Each child should be told the truth with as much detail as he or she is able to understand.
+Answer questions in a way the child can understand.

 Children often worry that they will also die, or that their surviving parent will go away.
 They need to be told that they will be safe and taken care of.